Battle of Kostiuchnówka: Opposing forces

-Facing the major Russian offensive, the II Brigade of the Polish Legions was deployed out of Kostiuchnówka, at Gruziatyn and Hołzula.
-The I Brigade held the lines advancing down the Polish Hill, Kostiuchnówka village; the III Brigade, positioned to its left, held the lines near the Optowa village; the Piłsudski's Redoubt was the most advanced Polish position, just about 50 m facing head on the most advanced Russian redoubt, called the "Eagle's Nest".
-Further down the Polish Hill the Hungarian 128th Honvédség Brigade took positions opposite the Polish right flank, the Hungarian 11th Cavalry Division opposite the left flank.
+Facing the major Russian offensive, the 2nd Brigade of the Polish Legions was deployed out of Kostiuchnówka, at Gruziatyn and Hołzula.
+The 1st Brigade held the lines advancing down the Polish Hill, Kostiuchnówka village; the 3rd Brigade, positioned to its left, held the lines near the Optowa village; the Piłsudski's Redoubt was the most advanced Polish position, just about 50 m facing head on the most advanced Russian redoubt, called the "Eagle's Nest".

+Further down the Polish Hill, the Hungarian 128th Honvédség Brigade took positions opposite the Polish right flank, the Hungarian 11th Cavalry Division opposite the left flank.
 Two Polish fall-back lines were drawn beyond the first line of defense: one drawn through the Polish Forest and the Engineer's Forest, and the second one through the villages of Nowe Kukle, Nowy Jastków, the camp of Legionowo and Nowa Rarańcza.
-The Polish Legions at Kostiuchnówka numbered from 5,500 to 7,300 (6,500 infantry and 800 cavalry), with forty-nine machine guns, fifteen mortars and twenty-six artillery units.
-The Russian forces, composed of the most part of the 46th Corps (primarily the 110th and 77nd Infantry Division), numbered 23,000 infantry, 3,000 cavalry and were backed up by a larger artillery force consisting of 120 units.
+The Polish Legions at Kostiuchnówka numbered from 5,500 to 7,300 (6,500 infantry and 800 cavalry), with 49 machine guns, 15 mortars and 26 artillery units.
+The Russian forces, composed of the most part of the 46th Army Corps, numbered 23,000 infantry, 3,000 cavalry and were backed up by a larger artillery force consisting of 120 units.